-Overcoming opiate addiction can be incredibly challenging.
-But with the right support and treatment, like that at Georgia Addiction Treatment Center, one can achieve a successful outcome.
-Knowing what an opiate addiction treatment program is and how it can help is an important part of recovery.
+Overcoming opiate addiction can be incredibly challenging, but one can achieve a successful outcome with the right support and treatment from Georgia Addiction Treatment Center.
+Knowing what an opiate addiction treatment program is and how it can help is important for recovery.

-If you or a loved one faces an opiate addiction, sobriety may seem unattainable.
-But it’s crucial to know that you can have a clean and sober life no matter how many times you have tried and failed, or how long you have been struggling with this crippling condition.
-We’ve gathered everything you need to know about an opiate addiction treatment program for your convenience.
+If you or a loved one struggles with substance abuse, sobriety may seem unattainable.
+It is crucial to know that you can have a clean and sober life no matter how many times you have tried and failed or how long you have struggled with this crippling condition.
+We have gathered everything you need to know about an opiate addiction treatment program for your convenience.

 What Are Opiates?

-Opiates are a group of drugs that are made from Asian poppy seeds.
+Opiates are a group of drugs made from certain plans.
 These drugs give their users a euphoric feeling that lasts for a couple of hours.
-It presents a high risk of abuse, which makes it hard for its regular users to avoid addiction.
-There are many drugs that are classified as opiates that include:
+It presents a high risk of abuse, making it hard for its regular users to avoid addiction.
+There are many drugs classified as opiates, including:

-Opiates are usually taken with a prescription and come in pill form, except heroin.
-In the US, there is a serious opiate abuse problem that covers both heroin addiction and prescription opiates.
+Opiates are usually taken as a prescription and come in pill form, except for heroin.
+In the U.S., there is a severe opiate abuse problem that covers both heroin addiction and prescription opiates.

-Why Is Opiate Addiction So Hard to Beat?
+Why Is Opiate Addiction So Hard to Overcome?

-Knowing it’s not easy to control drug use can make a person feel frustrated and hopeless.
-There is a reason for this, which is linked to the reward system of the brain.
+Knowing that it is not easy to control drug use can make a person feel frustrated and hopeless.
+The reason for this is linked to the reward system of the brain.
 Triggers such as loneliness, isolation, anger, and stress can push someone to continue using opiates.
 When someone uses these substances, the stressors may seem non-existent, and this cyclical pattern tells the brain that using opiates is the only way to get relief when someone encounters their triggers.

-Because many opiates can be bought legally for medical purposes, opiate addiction can become easily overlooked.
+Because people can buy opiates legally for medical purposes, opiate addiction can become easily overlooked.
 Relatives and friends of someone dealing with an opiate addiction may not even notice there is a problem.

-The withdrawal symptoms experienced by addicts who want to quit is also a serious challenge in overcoming their condition.
-This is also the reason why a lot of addicts who have tried to stop using opiates turn back to these drugs to remove the unpleasant withdrawal symptoms.
+The withdrawal symptoms experienced by people who want to quit their addiction are a severe challenge when trying to overcome their condition.
+This is also why many people suffering from addiction who have attempted to stop using opiates turn back to these drugs to remove the unpleasant withdrawal symptoms.

 An Opiate Addiction Treatment Program Can Help You

-If you or someone you know is dealing with this type of addiction, an opiate addiction treatment program in GA can help.
-In the initial stage of this program, the patient undergoes detox.
+If you or someone you know is dealing with this type of addiction, an opiate addiction treatment program in Georgia can help.
+In the initial stage of this program, the client undergoes detox.
 Specialists administer medications to ease or eliminate withdrawal symptoms that include:

-The detox period is the hardest part of the recovery process.
-However, it is necessary to rid the drug from the body.
-The detox process differs from one person to another depending on various factors, which include the level of substance abuse, the substance itself, age, and overall health of the patient.
+The detox period is the hardest part of the recovery process; however, it is necessary to rid the drug from the body.
+The detox process differs from one person to another depending on various factors, including the level of substance abuse, the substance itself, age, and the client’s overall health.